-NOTE: In hubless cast iron installations, Charlotte Pipe's warranty will not apply if products are joined with unshielded hubless couplings.
-Charlotte Pipe requires that its hubless cast iron pipe and fittings be joined only with shielded hubless couplings manufactured in accordance with CISPI 310, ASTM C 1277 and certified by NSF® International or with Heavy Duty Couplings meeting ASTM C 1540.
+NOTE: Charlotte Pipe does not recommend or warrant installations joined with unshielded hubless couplings.
+Charlotte Pipe strongly recommends that its cast iron pipe and fittings be joined with shielded hubless couplings manufactured in accordance with CISPI 310, ASTM C 1277, or ASTM C 1540 and certified by NSF® International.
 Failures in installations using couplings not recommended by Charlotte Pipe or not conforming to CISPI 310, ASTM C 1277 or ASTM C 1540 are not the responsibility of this company.

 Horizontal pipe and fittings five (5) inches and larger must be suitably braced to prevent horizontal movement.
-This must be done at every branch opening or change
+This must be done at every branch opening or change in direction by the use of a brace, block, rodding or